 A motorsailer yacht is a vessel that can be powered equally by either motor or sails, in its broadest terms.
 At its basic, it gives you more options — if there’s a lack of wind, the engines allow you to continue on your way without interruption.
 If you combine both sail and engine power, a motorsailer can attain decent speeds.
 The hybrid vessel is sometimes perceived as not performing as well under sail as a traditional sailing yacht, and also not as well under power as a pure motor yacht, but most maintain that the boat is built to sail well.
 A motorsailer can be a heavy vessel due to its usually larger engine and its fuel-carrying needs and can range in size from an average of 30 feet and up.
 Nobiskrug’s 142.8-meter Sailing Yacht A, which bills itself as a “sail-assisted motor yacht,” could technically be considered a motorsailer.

-What is a Motorsailer Yacht Made of (Construction Material/Hull Design)?
+What Are Motorsailer Yachts Made of (Construction Material/Hull Design)?

 A motorsailer is constructed from a range of materials, including fiberglass, steel, aluminum, composites, or wood.
 Most motorsailers have displacement hulls, meaning the deeper draft offers more stability and better seakeeping abilities than other alternatives.
 As a sailing yacht hull form, various keel options are possible.